 Below are ciphers in the correspondence of François, Duke of Guise (1556) collected in BnF fr.20974, "Clefs de la correspondance chiffree de Francois, duc DE GUISE, avec quelques lettres de lui.
 (1556)" (Gallica).
 (Only the substitution alphabet and nulls are shown.
 For the nomenclature etc., see the original.
 The numbering is mine.)
+For other ciphers during the reign of Henry II, see another article.

 These ciphers mainly employ arbitrary symbols, except for no.6, which mainly use Arabic figures.
 Some of the other ciphers (e.g., no.15) also use figures.